What is the Rideau Canal?

 When is the Rideau Canal open for boating?

 The locks operate from mid-May to mid-October.
-See the brochure provided by Parks Canada on 2019 Hours and Services.
+See the link to Parks Canada 2021 Hours and Services.

 Can I rent a boat?